trip-up/trip-up/README.md

-# trip-up
+Trip Up
-Web API that helps people plan and promote cool trips!
+Team Members: Tyler Sayvetz, Cait Rowland, Kevin Dreyer, and Susanna Lakey An API to help you plan all your group trips!